Vcky4/Vcky4/README.md

 - 👋 Hi, I’m Victor @Vcky4
 - 👀 I’m interested in IoT and smart devices
-- 🌱 I’m currently learning IoT application
+- 🌱 I’m currently learning IoT application and a mobile developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on twitter @vicksoson or through the link https://twitter.com/Vicksoson?s=09